lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Type F1 (or Ctrl-Shift-P) then select `Git: Clone`.
 Choose `Clone from GitHub`.
 Select repository `lovellbrian/course22`.
 You will then be asked where to put the files.

+Alternatively `fork` the repository and clone the fork.
+Select repository `<yourusername>/course22`.
+If you make a fork, you can then use `Git` to synchronise your changes to `GitHUB`.
+Note that your fork is publically visible.

 ![Alt text](/images/image-45.png)

-Simply accept the default of your home directory.
+Simply accept the default of storing your repository in your home directory.
 Once the cloning is done, you will be asked if you want to `Open` the repository.
 Select this option.

 ![Alt text](/images/image-43.png)